thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 with firmware updates or retrieved periodically via certificate management protocols, such as EST (e.g., /cacerts).

-To support transitional trust states (e.g., during root key rollovers), devices must handle both newWithOld (new key signed by old, for transmission to peers lacking the new key) and oldWithNew (old key signed by new, to verify peers still using the old key).
+To support transitional trust states (e.g., during root key rollovers), devices MUST handle both newWithOld (new key signed by old, for transmission to peers lacking the new key) and oldWithNew (old key signed by new, to verify peers still using the old key).